duncantmiller/llm_prompt_engineering/README.md

 This automated test suite makes it easier for me to hone prompts or switch models (text-davinci-003 to gpt-3.5-turbo) and ensure that the prompts provide a consistent response.
 It also enables me to monitor for ethical and bias mitigation and model drift over time.

-This is a simplified version of the logic used in [OpenShiro](https://openshiro.com) prompts for educational purposes.
-The full product involves many more parameters including additional model versions, additional APIs like Azure, Google, HuggingFace, Anthropic and Cohere, and a library of pre-formatted prompts from which the users can select.
+This is a simplified version of the logic used in [OpenShiro](https://openshiro.com) prompts and is intended for educational purposes.
+The full product involves many more parameters which the prompts are tested against including additional model versions, additional APIs like Azure, Google, HuggingFace, Anthropic and Cohere, and a library of pre-formatted prompts from which the users can select.

 ## Usage
 Clone the repository with `git clone git@github.com:duncantmiller/llm_prompt_engineering.git` then change to the project directory with `cd llm_prompt_engineering`.